 If your rabbit is unable to drink on its own, you can use a dropper to keep it hydrated.
 As for food, keep their bowl full and let them decide how much they want to eat.

 Rabbits are social creatures, and they are happiest when they’re interacting with their loved ones, which includes you.
 Your rabbits would love you until the very end.
 You should do the same.

 Play, cuddle, pet, and groom your rabbit if you want to.
 Some rabbits will become distant if they’re unwell.
 You should let your rabbit set the pace on how much attention they should get from you.

 You should also keep your rabbit’s temperature in check to make them comfortable in their final moments.
 A dying rabbit’s temperature would fluctuate heavily during the course of the disease that’s killing them.

-For rabbits that are having a fever, you can place a cold water bottle wrapped in a blanket and place it near them.
+For rabbits that are having a fever, you can place a cold water bottle wrapped in a blanket near them.
 You can also place a fan near your rabbit to help them cool down.

-Be warned though, some rabbits would get scared when they never encountered the noise of a fan before.
+Be warned though, some rabbits will get scared when they have never encountered the noise of a fan before.